Next-gen 2023 Toyota C-HR to get 1.8L Hybrid variant: Report [Update]

 • Has been confirmed with Hybrid and Plug-in Hybrid variants

-• C-HR is not a huge seller in the U.S., and the local division is not bringing down the new SUV
+• C-HR wasn't a huge seller in the U.S., and the local division is not bringing down the new SUV

 The C-HR grabbed the world’s attention from both media and the public when it premiered in 2016.
 A blend of a sports coupe, hatchback, and compact crossover, the ‘Coupe High-Rider R’ stood out with its design, making it one of the most appealing models in its segment globally, especially for young customers who like sporty designs.